PreetKumarBAU/Na-ve-Bayes-Classifier-Not-using-builtin-function-on-Abalone-Dataset/README.md

-# Na-ve-Bayes-Classifier-Not-using-builtin-function-on-Abalone-Dataset
+# Naive-Bayes-Classifier-Not-using-builtin-NB_Model-on-Abalone-Dataset
-Wrote Naïve Bayes Classifier from scratch on Abalone Dataset as a Machine Learning Course Assignment
+Wrote Naive Bayes Classifier from scratch on Abalone Dataset as a Machine Learning Course Assignment